 Start your weekend holiday celebrations early with some boogie, blues & bop and a heapin' helpin' of twang!
 The Twangbusters bust out their own high-energy danceable blend of rootsy rhythms and soulful blues!
-Led by dynamo "Miss Paula" Bradley, described as "Patsy Cline meets Bessie Smith", on lead vocals, piano & ukulele, with the inimitable Peter "Dr. Z" Zarkadas on electric guitar, Kathy Burkly on drums, and Brian Rost on upright bass, they mix the best of bluesy country, boogie woogie & barrelhouse into a musical cocktail, shaken & stirred.
+Led by dynamo "Miss Paula" Bradley, described as "Patsy Cline meets Bessie Smith", on lead vocals, piano & ukulele, with the inimitable Peter "Dr. Z" Zarkadas on electric guitar, June Drucker on drums, and Brian Rost on upright bass, they mix the best of bluesy country, boogie woogie & barrelhouse into a musical cocktail, shaken & stirred.
 Guaranteed to make you move your feet!

 Mark Jennings — drums

 Charlie Mallet — guitar

 Melanie Mangum — vocals

 Scott Monette — bass

 The Definite Maybes fashion a dynamic blend of rock, blues, and R&B and are driven by the sweet soulful voice of Melanie Mangum and spirited guitar from Charlie Mallet (Melanie and the Blue Shots).
 Their new release Leaving the Station features original songs that cross musical boundaries and styles.
 The band also features Scott "Ottomatic Slim" Monette on bass and Mark "The Nines" Jennings on drums.
 Come and listen to this great band; our wonderful acoustics will help their music to shine.
 They'll be playing all the originals off their debut CD, plus a few acoustic tunes that have yet to be released, and a bunch of fun covers.
 The Definite Maybes might hop genres, but they always deliver heart and soul with every tune.